Butterflies to remember the Holocaust World War 2 history Modern 2nd 6th 10th

 They had a few rules: no glitter and no food, and preferably flat.
 I can follow those rules, they were ones I’d do on my own anyways.

-Then I started reading excerpts from the book, poems and memories of the kids living there.
+Then I started reading excerpts from the book, poems, and memories of the kids living there.
 And I started crying, it’s hard to read these knowing what happened to so many of these kids.

 We looked at the pictures the children drew.
 It amazes me that in some small way these pictures are a pre-cursor to some of our modern counseling techniques for children.
 Now we have kids draw and write out what they’re feeling.

-Finally I introduced the Butterflies to Remember project.
+Finally, I introduced the Butterflies to Remember project.
 The kids were all very excited about it.
 I talked about how sometimes the kids in the ghetto (it was labeled a concentration camp later, but at the start it was where Hitler sent the world to see his “humane” treatment of the Jewish problem) used whatever they had to make these pictures, so some of the materials supplied were recycling paper.

-Than I set them loose with markers, pencils, crayons, colored paper, glue, and scissors.
+Then I set them loose with markers, pencils, crayons, colored paper, glue, and scissors.

 And they created.